olebole/irafdoc/doc/nttools.tmerge.rst

   Columns with the same name in different input tables will be written into the same output column, but no data will be overwritten because they are put into different rows.
-  The <tt>"append"</tt> option would normally be used for tables that have all the same columns.
+  The <span style="font-family: monospace;">"append"</span> option would normally be used for tables that have all the same columns.
   </p>
   <p>